PeteCad/LARPy/README.md

     <li>expansion into a non-sqlite database</li>
     <li>As a separate project a mobile app for players</li>
 </ul>
+<h2>How to install and run</h2>
+<p>This program is written with python 3.10.
+Kivy 2.1.0 will be used for a cross-platform user interface, we hope.</p>
+<p>Further instructions to come as it gains complexity.</p>

 <h2>License</h2>
 <p>GNU Affero General Public License v3.0</p>